MahediKamal/CP-template-AND-interesting-problems/UVA/107 - The Cat in the Hat.md

 ## observations
-- You can't binary serach on integer in this case.
+- You can't binary serach on integer in this case,  you must use floating number.
 - If you give more time, you may find some O(n) solution of this problem.